Abu al-Abbas Ahmad III: Succession

 In 1542 his father Abu Abdallah Muhammad V al-Hasan set sail for Italy, intending to gather weapons and munitions to strengthen his authority.
 During his absence Ahmad rebelled, declaring that his father was intending to become a Christian and hand the country over to the Spanish.
 Abu Abdallah Muhammad returned to Tunis, but he was captured by Ahmad.
 Given the choice between execution and blinding, he opted for blinding and went into exile.

 His departure did not secure power for Ahmad however.
-Fransisco de Tovar, governor of the fortress of La Goulette became involved in intrigues to place on the throne a Hafsid candidate who would ensure the best interests of Spain.
+Francisco de Tovar, governor of the fortress of La Goulette became involved in intrigues to place on the throne a Hafsid candidate who would ensure the best interests of Spain.
 While Ahmad was absent from Tunis he arranged for the former caliph’s brother Abdelmalik to enter the kasbah in disguise and have himself proclaimed sultan.
 Just thirty six days later he died of a mysterious fever, but not before he had paid in full the tribute due to Spain under its treaty with Tunis, as well as 6,000 ducats for the upkeep of the Spanish garrison in La Goulette.
 The population of Tunis thereupon demanded as their ruler one of Ahmad’s brothers, Muhammad, whom Tovar was holding as a hostage.
 Tovar however placed Abdelmalik’s son, also called Muhammad, on the throne instead.
 He was a boy of twelve.
 Meanwhile Ahmad had managed to take refuge inland, where he succeeded in winning over the Arab tribes to his cause.
 He was eventually able to retake the kasbah, and the young Muhammad fled into Spanish protection.